mkoromina/SAFFARI/README.md

 The pipeline is comprised of the following 3 Snakemake modules:
 - fetching the correct UKB LD matrix name for each GWS locus
 - running fine-mapping on cleaned GWAS summary statistics
-- merging all independent fine-mapping jobs and processing these
+- merging all independent fine-mapping jobs and processing the derived files.

 ## Dependencies